 “Emily likes that kind of stuff!”

-I turned to see a cute new guy being pointed in my direction.
+I was out on the town in Deep Ellum with some friends, when a cute new guy got pointed in my direction.

 “I heard that you’re the person to ask about camping & hiking,” he said to me.
 “I’m Ethan.
 I just moved here and wanted to do some exploring.”